 The central role of a democratically elected council is to advocate and lead on behalf of the community in the many spheres that affect community members' lives.

 Councillors are accountable to their communities so decision-making and consultation processes must be transparent.

 Local government consists of an elected arm of democratically elected councillors and an operational arm of council employees.

-Elected councillors appoint the chief executive officer and mayor, decide on council policies and monitor council operations.
+Elected councillors appoint the chief executive officer and mayor, set the strategic directions, decide on council policies and resources, and monitor council performance.

-The operational arm is responsible for implementing council decisions and providing advice to the elected arm.
+The operational arm is responsible for the day-to-day management of the organisation, implementing council decisions and providing advice to the elected arm.

 Local government and the community

 In Victoria, 79 municipalities represent about 5.9 million people.

 Each Victorian municipality is different.
 Its community may be young or old, established or still developing, rural or urban.
 Its population may vary from fewer than 4,000 people to more than 200,000.